mattcaron/6mm_remixes/gi_joe/order.md

 Joe:

-APC
+-- APC
-Dragonfly XH-1
+-- Dragonfly XH-1
-Falcon Glider
+-- Falcon Glider
-Headquarters Commnd Center
+-- Headquarters Commnd Center
-MANTA
-PAC/RATs
+MANTA - this was a weird sailboat thing, no model for it.
+PAC/RATs - no model for this either
-Polar Battle Bear
+-- Polar Battle Bear
-Skystriker
+-- Skystriker
-Whirlwind
+-- Whirlwind
-Wolverine
+-- Wolverine

 Cobra:

-FANG
+-- FANG
-HISS
+-- HISS
- - All variants and remember to take the high quality Arctic chassis and use that with some turret options including the one with the guy's head.
-SNAKE
+SNAKE - find some blocky armored infantry for this
-Viper Glider
+-- Viper Glider

+Also find:

+- Joe infantry
+- Cobra infantry